chinamike65/hugo-tuolesi/content/book3/book3en.md

  Guru must have a Lineage, not only the Lineage, but also the Lineage must be pure.

-Our Lineage is from Sakyamuni Buddha to Manjushri Bodhisattva and Maitreya Bodhisattva, and slowly to Venerable Atisha, Master Tsongkhapa, and then from Gyaltsab Je and Kedrub Je to the fourth Panchen Lama. , the third Gongtang Rinpoche, and finally to Rako Rinpoche, and Rako Rinpoche to Dharma King Yongzin.
+Our Lineage is from Sakyamuni Buddha to Manjushri Bodhisattva and Maitreya Bodhisattva, and slowly to Venerable Atisha, Master Tsongkhapa, and then from Gyaltsab Je and Kedrub Je to the fourth Panchen Lama. , the third Gongtang Rinpoche, and finally to Rako Rinpoche, and Rako Rinpoche to Dharma Master Yongzeng.

 35